ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 * Pomacentridae
 * Sphyraenidae

 This is because NCBI Taxonomy does not list Order for these families.
-Why?
-I don't know.
-Is it because they placement of family is controversial?
-Missing info? or just a mistake?
+Most likely because the phylogenetic placement of the family is controversial or unclear.

 1.3.1 Check your final table (zotu_table_final_curated.tsv) for missing info by starting the section **"Review Final Table"**

+**Run the code in ---- Review Final Table ----**

+* Define fish (sub)classes (first line of code)
+* Run the code to create the "incomplete_taxonomies" table
-* view the generated table **"incomplete_taxonomies"**
+* Save the table (following line of code)

+This will generate a table for any record where a fish has a missing rank.
+Usually the order.
+We need to fix this manually.

 1.3.2 Manually, insert the correct label when available.
 For fish, use the [California Academy of Sciences Eschmeyer's Catalog of Fishes](https://researcharchive.calacademy.org/research/ichthyology/catalog/fishcatmain.asp?_gl=1*1gm0x00*_gcl_au*MTIzNjA2NDI2OS4xNzQ3MzY0MDQ3*_ga*NTcxMDM2NjkuMTc0NzM2NDA0Nw..*_ga_6Y72VP61VZ*czE3NDc3MTg0ODckbzIkZzAkdDE3NDc3MTg0ODgkajU5JGwwJGgxNDkxODAwMDAwJGRpSjJfOUdBTThBOHNJUXVlX01maldMeFJXUjZZVVVUUmR3) for this.
 Searching in the [Species by Family page](https://researcharchive.calacademy.org/research/ichthyology/catalog/SpeciesByFamily.asp) will give you family, order and class.

+* view the generated table **"incomplete_taxonomies"**

-For example, in the example above (16S fish), I could see many NAs in **"incomplete_taxonomies"** in the Order and one in the Kingdom columns.
+For example, in the example above (16S fish), I could see many NAs in **"incomplete_taxonomies"** in the Order

 I noticed that the missing orders all were matching the families:
 * Polynemidae